 - Heart problems

-Other common or important problems are:
+Other common or important problems include:

 - Hearing impairment.